An Eastern Washington Cowboy Opens a Steakhouse in Woodinville

-Dan Thiessen grew up on a ranch in Asotin, a town with a population of around 1000 in Eastern Southeastern Washington.
-He went on to attend the Culinary Institute of America in New York City and run fine-dining restaurants around the U.S. and in Switzerland.
+Dan Thiessen grew up on a ranch in Asotin, a town with a population of around 1000 in southeastern Washington.
+He went on to attend the Culinary Institute of America in Hyde Park, New York, and run fine-dining restaurants around the U.S. and in Switzerland.
 But now, he’s returning to his ranching roots with Walla Walla Steak Co. and Crossbuck Brewing, businesses he helped found in 2018.

 The beef from the burgers, however, comes from the chef’s ranch in Walla Walla, called Thiessen Ranch, where he finishes the beef with grain — including spent barley from the worts used to make the beer at Crossbuck Brewing — after having grown up eating grass.